An operational characterization of mutual information in algorithmic information theory: Final comments

-The `light upper bound' from Section~\ref{s:warmup} does not apply to the model with an additional private channel.
-Actually, the traffic of size $s$ over the private channel can be counted as an overhead in Lemma~\ref{lemma-I(a:b:t)-is-positive}; then in \eqref{e:e3} we would need to count $s$ bits of the overhead for each round of communication via the public channel.
+Using these inequalities and keeping in mind that the size of the private part of the communication $C(t_\mathrm{priv})$ is bounded by $s$, we can adapt the argument from p.~\pageref{e:e3} with a suitable correction: in the chain of inequalities \eqref{e:e3} we need to count $s$ bits of the ``overhead'' for each round of communication via the public channel.
 For a $k$-round protocol this would give the bound $|z| \leq I(\xa : \xb)+ks+O(\log (n/\epsilon))$, which is too weak for non-constant $k$.

 We revisit these observations in Section~\ref{s:discussion}.